antonioacsj/hush/README.md

 ![alt text](https://github.com/antonioacsj/rash/blob/master/etc/Blocks.jpg?raw=true)

-### ⚠️ Important Note: When save the hash, save the blocksize information too.
+### ⚠️ Important Note: When save the hash, save the information of algorithm and blocksize used !.

 The block size in verification process **NEEDS to be the same of generation** (of course!).
 So, this information is showed in the result.
 Register the hash with algorithm and block!